jingleheimer-schmidt/biome-mood-lighting/readme.md

 # License

-Biome Color Combinator © 2025 by asher_sky is licensed under Attribution-NonCommercial-ShareAlike 4.0 International.
+Biome Mood Lighting © 2025 by asher_sky is licensed under Attribution-NonCommercial-ShareAlike 4.0 International.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.